ovh/docs/pages/platform/databases/postgresql_06_connect_pgadmin/guide.en-gb.md

 A PostgreSQL instance can be managed through multiple ways.
 One of the easiest, yet powerful, is to use a Command Line Interface (CLI), as shown in our guide: [Connect to PostgreSQL with CLI](https://docs.ovh.com/gb/en/publiccloud/databases/postgresql/connect-cli/) or by using programming languages, such as [PHP](https://docs.ovh.com/gb/en/publiccloud/databases/postgresql/connect-php/) or [Python](https://docs.ovh.com/gb/en/publiccloud/databases/postgresql/connect-python/).

-Another way is to interact directly using a management tool for Postgres: pgAdmin.
+Another way is to interact directly using a management tool for PostgreSQL: pgAdmin.

 In order to do so, we will need to install pgAdmin, then configure our Public Cloud Databases for PostgreSQL instances to accept incoming connections, and finally configure pgAdmin 4.